On S-Finite Measures and Kernels: Introduction

 To make this more precise, we need to specify what class of measures statistical models defined by probabilistic programs correspond to.
-In practice, infinite measures like the Lebesgue measure are often used in programs, as improper priors.
-Moreover, as argued in \citep{staton2017commutative}, infinite measures are in fact unavoidable in any probabilistic programming language with a probability distributions over natural or real numbers and soft constraints, as they can be encoded through importance sampling.
-This introduces the challenge of finding a suitable class of possibly infinite measures and kernels which is closed under composition.
-Importantly, the commonly studied class of $\sigma$-finite measures and kernels is not closed under composition! \cite{staton2017commutative} has recently argued convincingly that closed (first-order) probabilistic programs correspond precisely to s-finite measures and kernels, certain unnormalised, a strictly larger class of unnormalised measures and kernels.
+In practice, infinite measures like the Lebesgue measure are often used in programs as improper priors.
+Moreover, as argued in \citep{staton2017commutative}, infinite measures are in fact unavoidable in any probabilistic programming language with probability distributions over natural or real numbers and soft constraints, as they can be encoded through importance sampling.
+This introduces the challenge of finding a suitable class of possibly infinite measures and kernels that is closed under composition.
+Importantly, the commonly studied class of $\sigma$-finite measures and kernels is not closed under composition! \cite{staton2017commutative} has recently argued convincingly that closed (first-order) probabilistic programs correspond precisely to s-finite measures and kernels, a strictly larger class of unnormalised measures and kernels.

-This result, emphasizing the importance of s-finite measures and kernels is particularly striking as they have hardly been studied in the past, with probabilists focusing their energy on the more limited $\sigma$-finite class.
+This result, emphasising the importance of s-finite measures and kernels, is particularly striking because they have hardly been studied in the past, as probabilists have focused their energy on the more limited $\sigma$-finite class.
 Therefore, much of the foundational theory in the s-finite setting remains to be established.

 We hope to make a contribution to such a theory in this note.
 In particular, we give various characterisations of s-finite measures and kernels and prove Radon-Nikod\'ym, Lebesgue decomposition, disintegration and randomisation theorems.
-Throughout we take a more compositional approach than is conventionally taken, focusing on kernels rather than mere measures where possible, with a hope that the results will ultimately be applicable to a modular analysis of probabilistic programs.
+Throughout, we take a more compositional approach than is conventionally taken, focusing on kernels rather than mere measures where possible, in the hope that the results will ultimately be applicable to a modular analysis of probabilistic programs.